-Through the IICEP process, Kirtland AFB made the Draft EA available to relevant Federal, state, and local agencies and Tribes to share the analyses associated with the Proposed Action and alternatives, and provided them sufficient time to make known their environmental concerns specific to the action.
+Through the IICEP process, Kirtland AFB made the Draft EA available to relevant Federal, state, and local agencies and Tribes to share the analyses associated with the Proposed Action and alternatives, and provide them sufficient time to make known their environmental concerns specific to the action.
 The IICEP process also provided Kirtland AFB with the opportunity to coordinate with and consider state, local, and tribal views in implementing the Federal proposal.
 IICEP materials related to this EA are included in Appendix B. The agencies and Tribes contacted during the IICEP process are listed in Appendix B.

-A Notice of Availability (NOA) for the Draft EA was published in The Albuquerque Journal on May 14, 2010.
-The publication of the NOA initiated the 30-day public review period.
-At the closing of the 30-day public review period, no public comments had been received.
-At the closing of the review period, no comments from the general public had been received.
-One comment was received from a state agency (New Mexico Environment Department), and their comments were incorporated into the analysis of potential environmental impacts performed as part of this EA, where applicable.
-Appendix B contains additional details about the public comment period.
+A Notice of Availability (NOA) for the Draft EA was published in The Albuquerque Journal on September 5, 2010.
+The publication of the NOA initiated the 30-day review period.
+At the closing of the public review period, no comments from the general public had been received.
+Two comments from government agencies (Albuquerque Environmental Health Department [AEHD] Air Quality Division [AQD] and New Mexico Department of Game and Fish [NMDGF]) were received.
+These comments were incorporated into the analysis of potential environmental impacts performed as part of this EA, where applicable.
+Appendix B contains additional details about the public review period.